In this article, you will learn what is the horizon file, and how to customize and upload it

 Here is a chart of how the horizon file looks like:

-where the yellow area is the sun path in a year, the grey area will represent for the time when shading occur for our reference point.
-For example, if we look at the curve number 6 for 22 Nov, you will find the site is still entirely shaded until 8h in the morning, instead of the sunrising hour of 7am.
+where the yellow area is the sun's path in a year, and the grey area will represent the time when shading occurs for our reference point.
+For example, if we look at curve number 6 for 22 Nov, you will find the site is still entirely shaded until 8h in the morning, instead of the sun rising hour of 7am.

 Upload horizon file

-Click "Upload horizon" you can import the horizon file either in .csv format or .hor one.
+Click "Upload horizon" to import the horizon file either in .csv format or .hor one.
 Both formats record the same content, which is the height and azimuth of a point in degrees.

 There is no limit to the points you can define, you can modify your horizon file by adding or deleting points from the original .csv or .hor file.